-Now that Vennebu Hill has commenced construction, what is most interesting about this page is what we had envisioned for Vennebu Hill during the construction phase.
+Now that Vennebu Hill has completed construction, what is most interesting about this page is what we had envisioned for Vennebu Hill before the construction phase at commenced.
 Our renderings and our style aesthetic remain true as we unveil the finished product.
 Style and design were also important, but flow and envisioning the needs of our guests was always primary.
 How did we market ourselves a year ago?
 Did we stay true to what we marketed to our clients?
 I think so.
 Decide for yourselves…

 Style and aesthetics are of the utmost importance to a wedding venue.
 Couples want an experience rather than just a place.
 Construction is underway, but there is still much work to do in terms of lighting and decor.
 However, the vision is clear and we are excited to share it with you.

 As you arrive you will walk towards the beautiful solid wood front doors on the South side of the Gothic barn.
 The doors will sit underneath an arched lumber overhang.
 Two sidelights will allow a sneak peek inside the all-wood barn interior.
 The sidelights will also serve as windows to see the surprise waiting outside (during wedding ceremonies.)

 A single Gothic window on the South face will shine light into the barn.
 Once inside another Gothic window on the far North end will add a powerful shape.
 This Gothic window will preside over the ceremony area.
 Gabled windows will bring light in from the West.
 At night, the large central chandelier will inspire any romantic.
 The trusses that run vertically inside the barn holding the Gothic shape will be lit from the floor towards the ceiling.